aurovrata/post-my-contact-form-7/README.txt

 = Pre-fill form fields =

 Contact Form 7 does not allow you to pre-fill fields before your form is displayed.
-With this plugin you can do this, you will need to map your form first, and then the filter 'cf7_2_post_filter_cf7_field_value' to pre-fill your fields, see the [Filter & Actions](https://wordpress.org/plugins/post-my-contact-form-7/other_notes/) section for more details.
+With this plugin you can do this, you will need to map your form first, and use the filter 'cf7_2_post_filter_cf7_field_value' to pre-fill your fields, see the [Filter & Actions](https://wordpress.org/plugins/post-my-contact-form-7/other_notes/) section for more details.

 = Contact Form 7 list table =

 This plugin re-organises the CF7 dashboard list table, using the cf7 custom post list table to permit other developpers to easily add custom columns to the list table.
 You can therefore use [WP functionality](http://justintadlock.com/archives/2011/06/27/custom-columns-for-custom-post-types) to customise your table.
+For example you could view how many submits a form has received.

 = Other hooks =

 The plugin has been coded with additional actions and filters to allow you to hook your functionality such as when a form to post mapping is completed.
 For a list of such hooks, please refer to the [Filter & Actions](https://wordpress.org/plugins/post-my-contact-form-7/other_notes/) section.

+= Checkout our other CF7 plugin extensions =

+* [CF7 Polylang Module](https://wordpress.org/plugins/cf7-polylang/) - this plugin allows you to create forms in different languages for a multi-language website.
+The plugin requires the [Polylang](https://wordpress.org/plugins/polylang/) plugin to be installed in order to manage translations.

+* [CF7 Multi-slide Module](https://wordpress.org/plugins/cf7-multislide/) - this plugin allows you to build a multi-step form using a slider.
+Each slide has cf7 form which are linked together and submitted as a single form.

+* [Post My CF7 Form](https://wordpress.org/plugins/post-my-contact-form-7/) - this plugin allows you to save you cf7 form to a custom post, map your fields to meta fields or taxonomy.
+It also allows you to pre-fill fields before your form  is displayed.

 == Installation ==